-In the event where St John's C of E VA First School commissions an Alternative Provision we will ensure clear agreement of roles and responsibilities to maintain safeguarding and daily monitoring of attendance arrangements for learners who are not taught on site.
+Education for children with health needs who cannot attend school - GOV.UK (www.gov.uk) We will ensure there is a clear agreement of roles and responsibilities to maintain safeguarding and daily monitoring of attendance arrangements for learners who are not taught on site.

-St John's C of E VA First School will continue to be responsible for the safeguarding of that learner and will make necessary checks on the provider to meet the needs of the learner.
+St John's CEVA First School will continue to be responsible for the safeguarding of that learner and will make necessary checks on the provider to meet the needs of the learner.
 Written confirmation from the Alternative provider will be obtained of the checks on staff that we would otherwise perform for our own staff.

-2.6 Children Missing from Education (To be read in conjunction with the Attendance Policy)
+2.6 Children Missing or Absent from Education

+(To be read in conjunction with the Attendance Policy.)

-A learner missing from education is a potential indicator of abuse or neglect, or maybe an indicator of need for early help support.
-Staff should follow procedures for unauthorised absence and for dealing with children that go missing from education, particularly on repeat occasions.
+A learner missing or absent from education is a potential indicator of abuse or neglect, or maybe an indicator of need for early help support.
+Staff should follow procedures for unauthorised absence and for dealing with children that go missing or are absent from education, particularly on repeat occasions.
 These should be reported to the DSL and reviewed in line with 2.3 Identifying and monitoring the needs of vulnerable learners.

-St John's C of E VA First School will follow the guidance detailed in Children Missing Education (2016) and Somerset Education Safeguarding Policy for Children Missing Education
+St John's CEVA First School will follow the guidance detailed in Children Missing Education (2016) and Somerset Education Engagement Policy for Children Missing Education.